mcdulltii/obfDetect/README.md

 Copy the `obfDetect` directory and `obfDetect.py` into the IDA Plugins directory.

 When IDA has successfully finished loading a binary, the script will print out its banner into the IDC/Python console.
-If not, the script can be re-loaded using `alt-E` and selecting it within the plugin dropdown.

 The script can be run via the `File` toolbar as shown below.
 Alternatively, `Ctrl-Shift-H`.